Landcruiser87/compare_abstracts/README.md

     - Types of search
     - [ ] Cosine Sim search
       - Easy first win for search.
 Do cos sim search by abstract.
 Return top 10 papers for exploration.
-      - Things I want to be able to search by...
+      - Things I want to be able to search by... (maybe have a dropdown where you select which one?)
         1. Abstract
         2. keywords - (will need a warning for empty keywords aren't present)
         3. topic